AbhisekNayak118/Elevate-labs-task-1/README.md

 Learn to discover open ports on devices in your local network to understand network exposure.
 ## Scan Your Local Network for Open Ports
 ---
+## Objective
-## ** Objective: ** The goal of this task is to learn how to discover open ports on devices within a local network to understand network exposure and potential security risks.
+The goal of this task is to learn how to discover open ports on devices within a local network to understand network exposure and potential security risks.
 ---
 ## Tools Used
 - **Nmap:** For performing TCP SYN port scans.